-February 28th, 2011 — Body Image & Self Esteem, Feminine Heritage, Hairy Issues (fashion, hair, clothes)
+February 28th, 2011 — Body Image & Self Esteem, Change My Life, Hairy Issues

 I walk into my BFF Jenny’s house (Yes, the fabulous Jenny, owner of Ms. Sparrow’s Holistic Cleaning Co.), she turns from the delectable tomato soup she’s stirring for our girls night and says,

 You’re rockin’ the vagina today with that necklace and the cowl neck T.S.

 I think I love this outfit even more now, but I’ll never be able to wear it again without laughing my ass off and thinking “vagina” every time I speak to someone.
 Which might be kind of fun, actually.

 February 24th, 2011 — Body Image & Self Esteem

 Everywhere I look, especially on the Internets, I hear women whine, “It’s so hard to like my body!”
 This from beautiful women who essentially look like the above pictured woman.